-At the top tip of the Nike Swoosh logo on the side of the Blazers, you can notice how the counterfeit pair has a few extra threads hanging, when they shouldn’t be there.
+The counterfeit pair has a few extra threads hanging when they shouldn’t be there.

 On the other hand, the authentic Blazer OW pair doesn’t give any sign of extra threads.

-Along with the curviness of the toe box, you can notice how the counterfeit Off-White Blazers have the toe box looking too lifted up from the sole area, and how the authentic pair is exactly the opposite.
+The counterfeit Off-White Blazers have the toe box looking too lifted up from the sole area.

 The authentic Blazers are a lot less curved on the bottom sole area than the fake shoes.